yucongkoo/tp/docs/DeveloperGuide.md

 **Implementing `InsuranceCommandParser`**

-`InsuranceCommandParser` receives the remaining input after the command `ins`, and turns it into valid information needed by `InsuranceCommand`, which are
+`InsuranceCommandParser` interprets the remaining input after the `insurance` command, and parses it into relevant information needed by `InsuranceCommand`, which are
 `Index` and `UpdatedPersonInsuranceDescriptor`.

+* `Index` indicates the customer on the list to perform action on
-`UpdatedPersonInsruanceDescriptor` holds the sets of insurances to add and delete.
+* `UpdatedPersonInsruanceDescriptor` holds the sets of insurances to add and delete.

 **Integrating `InsuranceCommand` and `InsuranceCommandParser`**